ails-lab/CrowdHeritage_Documentation/docs/README.md

 #### Campaign Base Annotations Section

 In this section the Campaign Organizer can import annotations to be used as *campaign base annotations*.
-Then, they can run the campaign to validate these anntotions.
+Then, they can run the campaign to validate these annotations.
 The annotations can either be imported from MINT or via a JSON with the appropriate format.

+Filling this section is required for the *image comparison* and *translate* campaign types, while it is optional for the *basic* campaign type.

 *Note*: The imported annotations should conform to the expected [Annotation Model](_resources/Annotation_Model_5_3_24.pdf).